Why Family-Friendly Workplaces Matter in Canada Right Now

 Insights for Employers from the Latest Trends in 2025

-As our work with Canadian companies continues to grow, we thought we’d share a quick snapshot of what’s happening across the labour market right now – especially when it comes to supporting working parents and carers.
+As our work with Canadian companies continues to grow, we thought we’d share a quick snapshot of what’s happening across the labour market right now – especially when it comes to supporting working parents, carers and why family-friendly workplaces matter in Canada.

-Family-Friendly Benefits: More Than a Perk, A Talent Imperative
+Family-Friendly Workplace Benefits: More Than a Perk, A Talent Imperative

 The message is clear: supporting families isn’t just the right thing to do – it’s a strategic advantage.